 How can DNS cause a VPN to fail to connect?

 If the VPN gateway hostname can’t be resolved, the client won’t reach the server.
 Flush local DNS, try a different DNS provider temporarily, and ensure the server URL resolves to the correct IP address.
-The ultimate guide to setting up a vpn on your cudy router
+The ultimate guide best vpn for your ugreen nas in 2026

 How do I know if my certificate is the problem?